aaronparker/aaronparker.github.io/_posts/2014-09-30-xenapp-vs-horizon-view-rds.md

 There are a few things to keep in mind while reading this - a tick/star against a feature does not necessarily indicate that feature is directly comparable.
 Due to differences in approach and architecture, it's very difficult to draw direct comparisons against some features.

 I've added the VDI components of XenDesktop and View to provide reference.
-The heading in the table &#8220;XenDesktop VDI&#8221; refers to the VDI features of XenDesktop, not the XenDesktop VDI edition.
+The heading in the table "XenDesktop VDI" refers to the VDI features of XenDesktop, not the XenDesktop VDI edition.
 Any XenApp version between 6.5 and 7.6 should be applicable to this comparison.

 This comparison is intended as a starting point for looking at both solutions.
 Your mileage will vary and I encourage performing your own due diligence.
 VMware has already improved View RDS with printing functionality within months of the original 6.0 release.